AspicTechnologies/audiostack-doc/AudiostackAPI.md

 * C++ compiler with C++11 support and correctly chosen architecture
 * CMake to build given *samples*
-* The installation process should have created an environment variable *AUDIOSTACK_CMAKE* containing the path to the *cmake/* directory located in the installation directory.
-Please ensure that this variable is correctly filled.

 ### Building *samples*
 To build all the samples, please execute the following commands.
 If not available on your system, there must exist close alternatives.